aadulan/Y3S2_revision/computer_security/notes.md

 attacker is using IP spoofing on his outbound packets, must not car about any response for these packets or has a way to receive response

 <h6> Dealing with IP Spoofing</h6>
-- Border Routes: routers span two or more subnetworks can be used to block packets from outside their admin domain that have scr address from inside domain
+- ***Border Routes***: routers span two or more subnetworks can be used to block packets from outside their admin domain that have scr address from inside domain
-- IP traceback : tracing path of a packet back to its actual src address.
+- ***IP traceback*** : tracing path of a packet back to its actual src address.
 Requests can be made to various autonomous systems along this path to block packets from this location

 <h5> Packet Sniffing </h5>
-Comprising confidentiality.
-Possible to listen in on the traffic .
-Known as packet sniffing.
+- Comprising confidentiality
-Performed independlty of wheather the packets are traveling via wireless Internet : attacker resides on the same network segment
+- wheather the packets are traveling via wireless Internet : attacker resides on the same network segment
-Frames are transmitted over an ethernet network, received by ever device on same network. segment will normally compare the frame’s destination MAC address with its own MAC address, and discard the frame if it doesn’t match.
+- Frames are transmitted over an ethernet network, received by ever device on same network. segment will normally compare the frame’s destination MAC address with its own MAC address, and discard the frame if it doesn’t match.
-Network mode set to *promiscuous* mode, llows an attacker to examine all data transmitted over a particular network segment
+- Network mode set to *promiscuous* mode, llows an attacker to examine all data transmitted over a particular network segment

 <h6> Defenses against Packet sniffing</h6>
 - PS can be used to troubleshoot network related problems -> computer is infected with adware or spyware